 COVID-19 is changing the standards that help us determine how commercial buildings operate.
 If your building’s HVAC system has been operating on low levels or has been turned off entirely, you may have issues waiting for you when you try to reopen.

 These could include mold in your HVAC’s coolers, obstructed air intakes, or dirty ducts and valves that inhibit operation.
 In addition, safety-critical systems like the fire alarm could be less than fully operational.
-If your building ever served as a healthcare building during the lockdown, you may need to take even more precautions to purge your system from the inside, even wiping down frequently touched surfaces for good measure.
+Suppose your building ever served as a healthcare building during the lockdown.
+In that case, you may need to take even more precautions to purge your system from the inside, even wiping down frequently touched surfaces for good measure.

 Knight suggests that you refer to ASHRAE’S Standard Practice for the Inspection and Maintenance of Commercial Building HVAC Systems for a complete set of guidelines on how to deal with this unique situation.
-Contractors and building owners alike need to remember that business will not be usual as soon as the lockdown lifts.
-There will still be a lot of work to be done to make sure commercial buildings are safe for their occupants.
+Contractors and building owners must remember that business will not be usual as soon as the lockdown lifts.
+There will still be a lot of work to ensure commercial buildings are safe for their occupants.